l337Rooster/Korean-language-parser/README.md

 The phrase parse-tree graph that appears under the phonemes is derived by a syntax-parsing phase that analyzes the mapped phoneme & POS tag sequence generated by the prior step.
 Two alternate parsers have been developed, the first built on the [NLTK](http://www.nltk.org) Python library's "chunking" capabilities and is driven by a RegExp-based chunking grammar located in the ``backend.chunker`` module.
-Documentation on the NLTK components used is available [here](http://www.nltk.org/book_1ed/ch07.html) and [here](http://www.nltk.org/api/nltk.chunk.html#module-nltk.chunk).
+Documentation on the relevant NLTK components used is available [here](http://www.nltk.org/book_1ed/ch07.html) and [here](http://www.nltk.org/api/nltk.chunk.html#module-nltk.chunk).

-The second parser is a so-called ad-hoc, recursive-descent parser hand-coded in Python, and is the one currently in use by the parser hosted on hangugeo.org.
+The second parser is a so-called ad-hoc, recursive-descent parser, hand-coded in Python, and is the parser currently in use by the parser hosted on hangugeo.org.

-The NTLK chunking grammar is certainly simpler and more declarative, but as grammars get large and recursive, controlling parsing sequencing becomes very challenging.
-It's other main advantage is that it will always give a parsing of some kind, leaving phoneme sequences it doesn't understand just as singleton words in a sentence.
+The NTLK chunking grammar is certainly simpler and more declarative than the r-d parser, but as chunking grammars get large and recursive, controlling parsing sequencing becomes very challenging.
+It's other main advantage is that it will always give a parsing of some kind, leaving phoneme sequences it doesn't understand just as singleton words in the resulting parse-tree.

 The recursive-descent parser provides precise control over sequencing and has sophisticated back-tracking so it tries to match all possible parsings and then pick the ones that look most-complete.
 Being ad-hoc allows for custom logic and context-sensitive parsing in any rule,